warpdotdev/docs/docs/getting-started/refer-a-friend.md

 4. "I've referred friends, but they joined anonymously.
 Does it still count?"

-In order to qualify as a referral, a new user must log in and sign up.
-We don't have a way to attribute a logged out user to your specific referral link.
-We are currently working on a solution to this problem.
+For a referral to count, new users must sign up and actively use Warp.
+Unfortunately, we’re unable to associate anonymous users with specific referral links at this time.

+We’re actively working on solutions to make the referral process more seamless and reliable for anonymous users.
+Stay tuned for updates as we improve this experience.

-4. "The swag tiers changed.
-I previously qualified for X. What happens now?"
+5. "The reward tiers recented changed with the new swag items.
+I previously qualified for X. What happens now, and are the new swag items retroactive?"

+Our referral program was updated on November 21, 2024, with new reward tiers and exciting swag options.
+To ensure a smooth transition, we will honor previous reward tiers alongside the updated program until December 15, 2024.

-We’ve recently updated our referral program, effective November 21, introducing new tiers and exciting swag items.
-If you have questions about how these changes affect your previous qualifications, feel free to contact us at referrals@warp.dev.
+If you’re unsure how these changes impact your previous qualifications or eligibility for the new swag items, feel free to reach out to us at referrals@warp.dev for assistance.